samkennerly/fridge/README.md

 # fridge

-fridge consists of container objects whose values can self-destruct after a certain period of time.
-Like a cache, it's designed to store data which should never be served if it's past its expiration date.
+fridge consists of container objects whose values can self-destruct after a certain period of time. fridge objects are designed to store data which should never be served if it's past its expiration date.

 To use fridge, copy the 'fridge' folder to somewhere Python can find it.